RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/configuring/mdns.md

-If you choose to use the mDNS protocol when setting the cluster name (for details, refer [How to set the cluster name]({{< relref "/rs/administering/installing-upgrading/configuring/cluster-name-dns-connection-management/_index.md" >}}), ensure that the configurations and prerequisites, which are required for resolving databases' endpoints, are met.
+If you choose to use the mDNS protocol when setting the cluster name (for details, refer [How to set the cluster name]({{< relref "/rs/administering/installing-upgrading/configuring/cluster-name-dns-connection-management/_index.md" >}}), make sure that the configurations and prerequisites, which are required for resolving databases' endpoints, are met.
 These configurations and perquisites are needed on the client machines, as well as on the machines you are using as Redis Enterprise Software (RS) nodes if you